Product

 Payment succeeded - Automation

-• Write model: The Write Model captures the data that hotel needs when a payment is successful.
-This might include: Booking Number, Guest ID, Amount, Transaction Time, Transaction ID.
-The corresponding command is named Payment Succeeded.
+• Command: The Command (Payment succeeded) updates the booking in our own system after a payment is successful.
+The parameters typically would include: Booking Number, Guest ID, Amount, Transaction Time, Transaction ID.

 • To clarify the conditions for a successful payment, consider the following GWT: